YU-Zhejian/art_modern/Readme.md

 ### Simulating WGS Data using _E.
 Coli_ Genome

 Download _E. coli_ reference genome from NCBI.
-Here we'll use K12 strand MG1655 sub-strand as an example.
+Here, we'll use the K12 strand MG1655 sub-strand as an example.

 ```shell
 mkdir -p opt/data/